 They were sitting down on the sofa.
 The others made sure to give Cyndi more room.
 They were cautious with every move they made, not wanting to upset Jiro when he returned.

-“So, how have everyone been?”
+“So, how has everyone been?”
 Sophia repeated her question when Jiro joined them.

 “I quit my job,” Angela announced, smiling.